Photograph of Wilson's Bird-of-paradise

 Golden-winged Sunbird Nectarinia reichenowi

-Another male sunbird which stands out amongst the many stunning members of this family, thanks to its iridescent fiery-copper and bronze head, breast and back, black underparts and golden-yellow wings and tail, complete with elegant streamers.
-It’s so good it has to be one of the best birds in the world.
-It occurs from the eastern Congo through south Uganda and Kenya to Northern Tanzania and the best places in the world to see Golden-winged Sunbird include Mount Kenya in Kenya and the rim of the Ngorongoro Crater in Northern Tanzania.
+A male sunbird which stands out amongst the many stunning members of this family, thanks to its iridescent fiery-copper and bronze head, breast and back, black underparts and golden-yellow wings and tail, complete with elegant streamers.
+A full-plumaged male seen at close quarters in good light is so good it has to be one of the best birds in the world.
+It occurs from the eastern Congo through southern Uganda and Kenya to northern Tanzania, usually between 1800 and 3400 metres or down to 950 metres during rainy seasons, sometimes gathering in numbers at Leonotis flowers, even in gardens, and the best places in the world to see Golden-winged Sunbird include the Aberdares and Mount Kenya in Kenya, and the rim of the Ngorongoro Crater in Northern Tanzania.

 Bohemian Waxwing Bombycilla garrulus